lifesawesome/agentic-ai-lab/README.md

 8. **Configure Environment Variables**
    - Copy `.env.example` to `.env` in the root directory and update values accordingly
    - This repository expects the `.env` file to be in the root directory, if you want to store it elsewhere or name it something else, update the `load_dotenv()` calls in notebooks
-   - Many of the Environment Variables needed can be found in the Overview tab of your Azure AI Foundry project or the connected resources in the Management Center tab
+   - Many of the Environment Variables needed can be found in the Overview tab of your Microsoft Foundry project or the connected resources in the Management Center tab
    - For example, AZURE_OPENAI variables-
 <img src="images/env-example.png" width="75%"/>